-Creating a WISP to Safeguard Client Data in Tax Preparation
+Creating A WISP To Safeguard Client Data In Tax Preparation

 As tax preparation businesses handle sensitive client information, creating a WISP, or Written Information Security Plan, is essential to mitigate cyber threats and data breaches.
 A tailored cybersecurity plan including risk management, data backups, employee training, and other best practices can reduce the risk of cyber attacks, meet the IRS data security requirements, and protect sensitive client data.